Smobey/URL_Shortener/README.md

 The purpose of the application is to turn long URLs into a short form, and to mask them.

-FUNCTIONALITY:
+PAGES:

 The core functionality of the application can be found in the /libs -folder, specifically the dbaccess.php -file.
+Check its comments for their usage.
 The following files are important:

 shortener.php: The actual user interface for createurl.php to use.
 The user inputs a URL that gets sent to createurl.php to be stored into the database (if not already there.)